Wednesday, 15 April 2020

 1. Straight Dough method

-All the ingredients are mixed together, and the dough is fermented for a
+· All the ingredients are mixed together, and the dough is fermented for a predetermined time.

 2. No time dough method